Virus288/-RTC-test-/README_SOLUTION.md

 In addition to having super stupid strict eslint, tsconfig is also super strict.
 I love how c/c++ requires user to have strict code.
 I tried to make similarly strict tsconfig, but because typescript is dynamically types, it is not possible.
 I did my best :D .
 In case that this config is too strict, simply modify it however you want.

+This application uses simple schema, where each type and interface have `I` prefix, where each enum has `E` prefix.
+This simple way is extremely good for understanding, what type of data each param is.
+This way of writing code is forced by eslint.

 ## 8. Issues

 > [!TIP]